Which place is cheaper, Columbia River Gorge or Colorado Springs?

-The average daily cost (per person) in Colorado Springs is $104, while the average daily cost in Columbia River Gorge is $143.
+The average daily cost (per person) in Colorado Springs is $155, while the average daily cost in Columbia River Gorge is $179.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Colorado Springs and Columbia River Gorge in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Colorado Springs and Columbia River Gorge in more detail.

 Below are a few samples from actual travelers for food and meal costs in Colorado Springs: